Applications closed March 1

 2019 Fellowships 2020 Fellowships Choreography Media Arts Crafts Multidiscipline Folk and Traditional Arts Music Composition Literary Arts/Scriptworks New Genre Performance Art Presentation/Interpretation Visual Arts

-The above video is a recording of the 2018 application webinar.
-The 2018 IAA Presentation (pdf) may be useful if you were unable to attend an application workshop or would like to review the presentation.
+Click here for a copy of the 2019 IAA workshop presentation, which is loaded with more tips that may be useful if you were unable to attend an application workshop or would like to review the presentation.
 Additional information can be found in blog posts tagged “IAA”, this list of past awardees, and on the Rasmuson Foundation YouTube channel.
 “How to Write an Artist Statement: Explaining the Unexplainable” is a helpful outside resource for getting started on your statement.
 For more arts funding opportunities visit the New York Foundation for the Arts.
 Also, you can learn a lot by reading profiles of artists who have received the award.

 The application will be available online or by request from Jan.
 15, 2019, until March 1, 2019, at 11:59 p.m.
 To apply, follow the link on the top right corner of the page.
 For a paper application, call or email the Program Officer listed in the sidebar.
 A document explaining the guidelines is available here.
 Paper applications must be postmarked by March 1 or delivered to the office by 5 p.m.